A weak-strong uniqueness principle for the Mullins-Sekerka equation: Proof of Proposition : Reduction to perturbative graph setting

 and

-for all $B \in C^1_{cpt}(\mathbb{R}^2;\mathbb{R}^2)$. \end{lemma}
+for all $B \in C^1_{cpt}(\Rd[d];\Rd[d])$. \end{lemma}

-In a second step, we leverage on the previous results to show that the interface of the weak solution~$\p^*A$ is in fact ``sufficiently rich'' in the sense that it actually contains components admitting a graph representation relative to the interface of the strong solution~$\p\A$.
-Note that this cannot follow just from requiring smallness of the relative entropy~\eqref{eq:rel_entropy}---which, by careful inspection of the proofs, is in fact up to now the only required ingredient concerning the smallness of the overall error---but also requires smallness of the volume error~\eqref{eq:bulk_error}: indeed, the relative entropy provides no error control in the regime of vanishing interfacial mass $|\mu|_{\mathbb{S}^1}(\mathbb{R}^2) \downarrow 0$.
+In the next step, we leverage on the previous results to show that the interface of the weak solution~$\p^*A$ is in fact ``sufficiently rich'' in order to allow for a graph representation relative to the interface of the strong solution~$\p\A$.
+Note that this cannot follow just from requiring smallness of the relative entropy~\eqref{eq:rel_entropy}---which, by careful inspection of the proofs, is in fact up to now the only required ingredient concerning the smallness of the overall error---but also requires smallness of the volume error~\eqref{eq:bulk_error}: indeed, the relative entropy provides no error control in the regime of vanishing interfacial mass $|\mu|_{\mathbb{S}^{d-1}}(\Rd[d]) \downarrow 0$.